 It is for seekers of the truth, and for all of us who watch the news and think that it shouldn’t be like this — and yet, hold in highest hope that tomorrow may bring a better day.
 It’s dense.
 It’s crazy.
 But it is true.
 It is one man’s journey from madness to lucidity, and all that might mean.
 You’ll meet the spirits of some famous people, some alive and some long gone from the earth.
 And angels, and demons, and God and Satan.
 You’ll see how some of the myths you’ve heard turn out to be more than just stories.
 And how we must open one’s eyes to what is present in the everyday, and the ways it is a miracle.

-This ain’t your daddy’s philosophy.
+This is no philosophy for the masses.
 Or metaphysics.
 Or theology.
 Or reality.
 This is brand new real estate for the mind.
 By the end, to know that we have always already won… and how the secrets of the universe can be distilled into the one phrase, “Walt Disney is God.”